Ghostbusters 1984 Kid Review

 Dana and Louis Get Attacked

 Louis is throwing a kickass party in honor of his four years as an accountant.
-Between tax information about the guests and a mean buffet the stone gargoyles come to life and attack Dana and Louis.
+Between tax information about his guests and a mean buffet, the stone gargoyles come to life and attack Dana Louis.

 “See I told you the dogs would come to life!”

 “The dog is back in the kitchen and is going to go inside Dana now!”

 “How does the dog know where Louis is to run after him?”

 “But how did the dog get down the building to chase him?”

 “Do you think the dogs look scary?”

 “I wouldn’t be scared, but if he chased me I would run away.”